Trip Review: Grand Cayman Island

 Washington Monument

-Continuing on our path, the second stop was the World War II Memorial which was a short walk to the west.
-The Memorial itself was awesome but the highlight of our time here was the presence of WWII veterans.
+Continuing our path, our second stop was the World War II Memorial, a short walk to the west.
+The Memorial itself was excellent, but the highlight of our time here was the presence of WWII veterans.

 WWIImemorial